Cloud Foundry Environment Variables

 MEMORY_LIMIT

-The maximum amount of memory that each instance of the application can consume.
-You specify this value in an application manifest or with the cf CLI when pushing an application.
+The maximum amount of memory that each instance of the app can consume.
+You specify this value in an app manifest or with the cf CLI when pushing an app.
 The value is limited by space and org quotas.

-If an instance exceeds the maximum limit, it will be restarted.
-If Cloud Foundry is asked to restart an instance too frequently, the instance will instead be terminated.
+If an instance exceeds the maximum limit, it is restarted.
+If Cloud Foundry is asked to restart an instance too frequently, the instance is stopped.

 PORT